 NAI staff found that all NAI member companies provided privacy policies that described their respective Personalized Advertising and ADR practices.
-Compared to previous reviews, Member Companies continued to provide more thorough and easier to understand disclosures regarding data collection and use in mobile apps, as well as clearer explanations of Cross-Device Linking practices, as applicable.
+Member companies continued to provide more thorough and easier to understand disclosures regarding data collection and use in mobile apps, as well as clearer explanations of Cross-Device Linking practices, as applicable.